-The Local Plan requires a range of facilities to be provided on site BA1 so that many of the needs of its residents can be met, including new schools, a GP surgery, shops and a community hall (which could provide the meeting space required by this policy, if suitably specified).
-However, it does not require new recreational facilities to be provided, despite evidence that both outdoor and indoor facilities serving Baldock are either lacking or already at capacity30.
+6.22 In view of its impact on both Bygrave and Baldock, the development of site BA1 should make some further contributions towards improving facilities (over and above those specified in the new Local Plan), to help make the development acceptable in planning terms.
+The new Local Plan does not make specific provision for additional recreational facilities, despite evidence that both outdoor and indoor facilities serving Baldock are either lacking or already at capacity.
 New green infrastructure - including land for outdoor sport - is addressed through policy E2 in this plan.
 In addition, site BA1 should as a minimum provide additional sports hall facilities that are suitable for community use, which could be through multi-use of the proposed schools facilities.
 Fitness suite/activity studio facilities could also form part of this provision.